AhmadAlalti/AiCore_Computer_Vision_Rock_Paper_Scissors/README.md

 # Milestone 2

 - Created a teachable machine folder that contains images that will help the code recognise the different signals.
-- Update: Struggling with the model to run the code so imported the model created by CaterinaBi.
+- Update: Struggling with the model to run the code so created a new one.

 # Milestone 3